MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

     You need an active [GitHub Copilot subscription](https://visualstudio.microsoft.com/github-copilot/).
 Right-click the variable you wish to rename, and choose **Rename** (`Ctrl+R`, `Ctrl+R`).
 Select the GitHub Copilot sparkle icon to generate naming suggestions.

 - **Debugging**
-    - Conditional breakpoints in C++ are significantly faster.
+    - Conditional breakpoints in C++ are much faster.

 - **Diagnostics improvements**
     - Improved diagnostics when calling `std::get<T>` on a `std::tuple` that has multiple instances of `T` in its template arguments.
 MSVC used to report:\